Demography: Indirect methods

-Indirect methods of collecting data are required in countries and periods where full data are not available, such as is the case in much of the developing world, and most of historical demography.
-One of these techniques in contemporary demography is the sister method, where survey researchers ask women how many of their sisters have died or had children and at what age.
+Indirect methods of data collection are required in countries and periods where full data are unavailable, as is the case in much of the developing world and in most of historical demography.
+One of these techniques in contemporary demography is the sister method, in which survey researchers ask women how many of their sisters have died or had children, and at what ages.
 With these surveys, researchers can then indirectly estimate birth or death rates for the entire population.
 Other indirect methods in contemporary demography include asking people about siblings, parents, and children.
 Other indirect methods are necessary in historical demography.

 There are a variety of demographic methods for modelling population processes.
 They include models of mortality (including the life table, Gompertz models, hazards models, Cox proportional hazards models, multiple decrement life tables, Brass relational logits), fertility (Hermes model, Coale-Trussell models, parity progression ratios), marriage (Singulate Mean at Marriage, Page model), disability (Sullivan's method, multistate life tables), population projections (Lee-Carter model, the Leslie Matrix), and population momentum (Keyfitz).

 The United Kingdom has a series of four national birth cohort studies, the first three spaced apart by 12 years: the 1946 National Survey of Health and Development, the 1958 National Child Development Study, the 1970 British Cohort Study, and the Millennium Cohort Study, begun much more recently in 2000.
-These have followed the lives of samples of people (typically beginning with around 17,000 in each study) for many years, and are still continuing.
+These have followed the lives of samples of people (typically beginning with around 17,000 participants in each study) for many years and are still ongoing.
 As the samples have been drawn in a nationally representative way, inferences can be drawn from these studies about the differences between four distinct generations of British people in terms of their health, education, attitudes, childbearing and employment patterns.

-Indirect standardization is used when a population is small enough that the number of events (births, deaths, etc.) are also small.
+Indirect standardization is used when a population is small enough that the number of events (births, deaths, etc.) is also small.
 In this case, methods must be used to produce a standardized mortality rate (SMR) or standardized incidence rate (SIR).

-Population change

-Population change is analyzed by measuring the change between one population size to another.
-Global population continues to rise, which makes population change an essential component to demographics.
-This is calculated by taking one population size minus the population size in an earlier census.
-The best way of measuring population change is using the intercensal percentage change.
-The intercensal percentage change is the absolute change in population between the censuses divided by the population size in the earlier census.
-Next, multiply this a hundredfold to receive a percentage.
-When this statistic is achieved, the population growth between two or more nations that differ in size, can be accurately measured and examined.